satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate quality.
 Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.
+It would also be possible to aggregate these metrics to assess the impact or importance of collaborators, coauthors, institutions, etc. as it relates to their contributions to scientific publishing, as collective authors and reviewers.
+Likewise, it would be possible to aggregate these metrics to assess the impact or importance of different areas of research.
+When metrics, collaborators, coauthors, institutions, etc. as it relates to their contributions to scientific publishing, as collective authors and reviewers.

 .. figure:: images/image02.png
    :align: center